Two Weeks (Grizzly Bear song): Reception

 Upon its release, "Two Weeks" was acclaimed by music critics, and many regarded it as a highlight of Veckatimest.
 Pitchfork Media ranked the song at No. 162 in its "Top 500 Tracks of the 2000s" list.
 It was voted at No. 61 on Triple J's Hottest 100 for 2009.
 Stereogum cited it as the sixth best song of the group.

 "Two Weeks" has gained popularity in YouTube, where its video clip (uploaded by the verified channel of the original group) has over 14 million views.
 Das Racist refers to the song in the track "Free Jazzmatazz."
 They claim about their own song: "this is the best song ever.
 Better than 'Juicy' ... better than "Two Weeks" by Grizzly Bear.
 That's a pretty good song, right?"
 Childish Gambino also sampled and rapped over the song, now called "Bitch Look At Me Now", on his 2010 mixtape I am Just a Rapper.

 The song was featured in the 2012 movie The Dictator, an episode of the television series How I Met Your Mother, and a Volkswagen commercial aired during Super Bowl XLIV.

-The song was also appears in an advert for a British digital TV company YouView in 2013.